New Jersey Practice Tests at Driver’s Prep

-Our permit practice tests in learning mode has 25 random questions based on the handbook and real NJ MVC tests.
+The permit practice tests for New Jersey have 25 random questions based on the handbook and real NJ MVC tests.
 After each question, you have access to instant feedback with detailed explanations.

-The passing score in New Jersey is 80 percent, which means you should answer at least 20 questions correctly.
-It is a good idea to aim a little higher on a practice test.
-Take enough tests to make sure you can reach a score of 92 percent with ease.
+The passing score in New Jersey is 80 percent, which means you must have at least 20 correct answer on the practice test.
+It is, however, a good idea to aim a little higher when preparing for the real thing.
+Take enough tests to make sure you can reach a score of 92 percent without any problems and that you truly understand the answers.

 All first-time applicants are required to pass knowledge, vision, and road tests.